 Instructions

-- In a small cup or bowl add in the condensed milk
+- In a small cup or bowl add in ½ cup condensed milk

-- Add in cinnamon and mix and set aside
+- Add ¼ teaspoon cinnamon and mix well and set aside.

-- In a large bowl, combine the milk, condensed milk, melted butter, vanilla, lemon zest and egg and mix well.
-If you see small bits, don’t worry it’s probably your butter semi-solidifying from the cold milk, just means you’ll have tiny pockets of delicious butter in the pancake!
+- In a large bowl, combine 1 cup milk, ¼ cup condensed milk, 3 tablespoons unsalted butter (melted), 2 tablespoons vanilla extract, and 1 egg and mix well. **If you see small bits, don’t worry it’s probably your butter semi-solidifying from the cold milk, just means you’ll have tiny pockets of delicious butter in the pancake!
 (Note: make sure you put in the egg last so that the warm butter doesn’t cook the egg)

 - Set the stove to medium low heat and add a tablespoon of oil and let it come to temperature and then add a dollop of butter to melt.

 - Add in ¼ cup of pancake batter into the pan.
-This batter is on the thicker side so when putting it in the frying pan, use the scoop to gently shape and spread it out to a less mountain like mound if you like thinner pancakes – and yes these do rise in the pan as well!
+This batter is on the thicker side so after you put the batter into the frying pan, use the scoop to gently shape and spread it out the batter to a thinner pancake.
+Don't worry they will rise and get fluffy in the pan.

 - Repeat steps 4-5 for each pancake.
-If the pan is dry between cooking the pancake, add 1 tablespoon of oil and a bit of butter again.
+If the pan is dry between cooking the pancakes, add 1 tablespoon of oil and a bit of butter again.

-- Once all the pancakes are cooked, assemble a mountain for yourself, topped with chopped candied bacon and drizzle condense milk over top and enjoy!
+- Once all the pancakes are cooked, assemble a mountain for yourself, and drizzle condense milk over top and enjoy!

 Nutrition